tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/Fixed Effects Assumptions.md

 # Overview

-This building block covers the Fixed Effects regression assumptions for Ordinary Least Squares (OLS) models.
+This building block covers the fixed effects regression assumptions for Ordinary Least Squares (OLS) models.
 These 4 assumptions should hold in a Fixed Effects regression model in order to establish unbiasedness of OLS.

 To refresh your understanding of panel data and fixed effects, you can refer to the [panel data building block](/paneldata).
 For a comprehensive explanation of fixed effects regressions in R, check the [`fixest` building block](https://tilburgsciencehub.com/building-blocks/analyze-data/regressions/fixest/).